Saffron, the spice of well-being: how does it balance our mood and soothe our stress?

 Mechanism of action

-Crocin has antioxidant properties and also acts on the regulation of serotonin .
-Some studies show that it potentiates the effects of certain antidepressant drugs in the SSRI family, such as fluoxetine . -
+Crocin has antioxidant properties and also affects serotonin regulation .
+Some studies show that it potentiates the effects of certain SSRI antidepressant medications, such as fluoxetine . -

 Proven benefits

 Clinical trials have shown that crocin supplementation (30 mg/day) can improve mood and reduce symptoms of depression as early as the first week.
-Participants receiving crocin had faster declines in scores on the Beck Depression Inventory (BDI) than those receiving placebo.
+On the Beck Depression Inventory (BDI), participants receiving crocin saw their scores decrease more rapidly than those in the placebo group.

 -